akmete14/MSc_project/README.md

-# Hello
+# Distribution Generalization in Dynamical Real-World Systems
 This git implements some pooling and domain generalization methods, applied to the FLUXNET data.
+The methods implemented are the following
+- Bullet hello

 hello world